naveenachyuta/cilium/contrib/containerlab/bgpv2/auto-discovery/default-gateway/multi-homing/README.md

 Failover
 ------------

-if the interface in router1 connected to worker goes down or its shut down, worker will failover to the other router i.e router0
+if the default route fails for any reason like interface going down, it will trigger a reconciliation and worker will failover to the other router i.e router0

 **BGP Peering**